-This week saw Broadway Transport carry out its 3500th home patient delivery this year.
+This week saw Broadway Healthcare Logistics carry out its 3500th home patient delivery this year.
 We spoke with Darren Gittins, Broadway’s General Manager to find out more about what has made Broadway’s home patient delivery service such a success and what sets Broadway apart from its competition.

 “Broadway’s success in the home patient delivery market is predominantly down to our ability to tailor our delivery solutions to meet the needs of both our customers and the patients that they serve.”

-Broadway Transport has been established since 1981 and has provided logistics solutions to the healthcare sector exclusively since its inception.
+Broadway Healthcare Logistics has been established in 1981 and has provided logistics solutions to the healthcare sector exclusively since its inception.

 “As our bulk non-sterile and sterile transport business expanded and our exposure to the needs of our healthcare customers increased, we were presented with a number of opportunities which included the delivery of renal dialysis equipment and supplies to renal units across the UK which involved the delivery of dialysis machines and consumables such as bloodlines, needles and filters to the hospital renal wards.”